fp-elevators

 Submission and Grading

-You and your partner will receive 10 submits each day and your best overall submission counts as your score.
+Your team will receive 4 submits each day and your best overall submission counts as your score.
 You need to submit all .cpp files in order for the project to compile, even if some of the .cpp files are unchanged from the starter files.

 Collaboration Policy